Overseas France: The Dublin procedure does not apply to asylum applicants in overseas France.[1]

 Whereas the registration of applications is still carried out by all GUDA, all administrative formalities related to the Dublin procedure are conducted by only one Prefecture in each region.

 As a result, the Ministry of Interior advised that asylum seekers under Dublin procedure should be accommodated close to that Prefecture or, if not yet accommodated, should register with a SPADA near the regional centre Prefecture.
 In some regions, a regional scheme regarding accommodation has been established.
-In Auvergne-Rhône Alpes for example, this scheme (which is not published) designates certain SPADA and accommodation centres near Lyon, to which all asylum seekers of the region under a Dublin procedure must be oriented.
+In Auvergne-Rhône Alpes for example, this scheme designates 4 SPADA and 5 accommodation centres near Lyon, to which all asylum seekers of the region under a Dublin procedure must be oriented.[19]

 Detention and house arrest during the procedure

 In practice, the use of this possibility varies a lot depending on the Prefecture.
-The possibility to detain asylum seekers from the beginning of the Dublin procedure seems to have been used a few hundred times in 2019.
-In 2021, NGOs providing legal assistance in detention centre have reported 517 cases.[18]
+The possibility to detain asylum seekers from the beginning of the Dublin procedure seems to have been used 518 times in 2022 according to NGOs providing legal assistance in detention centre (517 in 2021).[23]

 Individualised guarantees